 Eccles Building, Federal Reserve headquarters in Foggy Bottom, United States

-Construction of the Eccles Building began in 1935 under architect Paul Philippe Cret's direction and reached completion in 1937 during Franklin D. Roosevelt's presidency.
+Construction began in 1935 under architect Paul Philippe Cret's direction and finished in 1937 during President Franklin D. Roosevelt's term.
+It was built to house the expanding operations of the central bank during the Great Depression era.

 Location: Washington, D.C.